g41797/matryoshka/flat/docs/layer1_deepdive.md

 ### Standalone use

-Builder does not need a pool.
+- Builder does not need a pool.
-Builder does not need a mailbox.
+- Builder does not need a mailbox.
-Any code that creates and destroys polymorphic items can use Builder directly.
+- Any code that creates and destroys polymorphic items can use Builder directly.

-Matryoshka does not need Builder either.
+- Matryoshka does not need Builder either.
-Builder, Master — everything described from here on — is your code.
+- Builder, Master — everything described from here on — is your code.
-Matryoshka gives you PolyNode, Mailbox, Pool.
+- Matryoshka gives you PolyNode, Mailbox, Pool.
 The rest is friendly advice.

 Not forced.
 Not required.

 Use it, change it, or write your own.

 One exception: Pool requires hooks (PoolHooks).

-But even there, the simplest Builder — just ctor and dtor wrapped into on_get/on_put — is enough.
+But even there, the simplest Builder — just ctor and dtor called from on_get/on_put — is enough.

 ---